seanox/aspect-js/manual/en/mvc.md

 ### Configuration

 For the configuration of the SiteMap the method `SiteMap.customize(...)` is used.
-With this method it is possible to define and register the SiteMap (paths, faces, facets), the permissions and the acceptors, for which the method has different signatures.
+With this method it is possible to define and register the face flow (paths, faces, facets), the permissions and the acceptors, for which the method has different signatures.

 The configuration can be called several times, even at runtime.
 The SiteMap collects all configurations cumulatively.
 All paths and facets are summarized,